0x80/firestore-hooks/README.md

 ```

 Here we use `satisfies` to ensure that the update data is compatible with the
 document data type.
-The `UpdateData` type is a type that you can import from the
+The `UpdateData` type you can import from the
-`firebase/firestore` package.
+`firebase/firestore` package and it is similar to `Partial` but also understands
+dot-notation for updating nested fields.

-Personally, I prefer to do all document mutations via an API endpoint, so you
+Personally, I prefer to do all document mutations server-side via an API
-might want to consider that instead, especially if you have little control over
+endpoint.
+You might want to consider that, especially if you have complete
-the development of clients or older versions could be around for a while like
+control over the development of client apps or older versions could be around
-with react-native.
+for a while like with react-native.
+It can also save you from having to write
+complex database rules for your Firestore documents.

 ## FsDocument